 A member shall cease to be a member if he/she/it; (i) gives written notice to the Honorary Secretary or (ii) fails to pay the relevant subscription fee within one year of it falling due.

 The Council in future shall then in future years consist of the President, one Vice-President, the immediate Past-President and eighteen other elected Members.
-The President shall retire annually and, with the approval of the Members at the Annual General Meeting, be succeeded to that office by the Vice-President, who shall have been previously chosen by the President and approved by the Council.
+The President shall retire annually and, with the approval of the Members at the Annual General Meeting, be succeeded to that office by the Vice-President, who shall have been previously chosen by the President and approved by the Management team and directors.
 The retiring President shall automatically be a member of the Council for one year.

 One-third of the Council, having served three years, shall retire annually by rotation at the Annual General Meeting, but shall be eligible for re-election.

 Following two terms of office (six years) on the Council, Members may be eligible for re-election following a break of one year.

-In exceptional cases, the President, with the approval of Council, would have power to co-opt retiring Members, who would then be eligible for re-election the following year.
+In exceptional cases, the President, with the approval of the Management team and directors would have power to co-opt retiring Members, who would then be eligible for re-election the following year.

 At least six Members of the Council shall be active farmers.

 All elections to the Council shall be by ballot at the Annual General Meeting, election being by a simple majority of those present and voting.

-Voting shall be by secret ballot with two sitting Council members being appointed by Council to act as overseers.
+Voting shall be by secret ballot with two sitting members of the Management team or directors.
 Each Member present will have as many votes as there are vacancies on council with each vote being counted as having equal weight.

 Nominations for election must be in the hands of the Office Manager/Honorary Secretary at least thirty days before the Annual General Meeting of which fourteen days notice must be given.
-Nominations shall be seconded in writing by another Member.
+Nominations shall be seconded in writing / email by another Member.